maidsafe/rfcs/proposed/0000-Petname-System.md

 Drive: a symlink to some network location visible on the Drive will presumably be stored in some other StructuredData object, a parent directory for example, the addition of the symlink in that case will be free since the cost is incurred when the parent directory is first PUT onto the network.

+[9] How will this be derived?
+Keep in mind that the datamap is ever growing and expanding.
+And the name is subject to change.

-[9] What attacks are inherent to this system?
+[10] What attacks are inherent to this system?

 # Footnotes